alunegov/MiniAppContest/README.md

 ### bot

 Bot is based on **gotgbot** - Golang Telegram Bot library.
 Bot supports one command `/start`, to which it replys with the Mini App link (HTTPS URL).
+It also processes `pre_checkout_query` updates, positively replying to all queries.

 Bot can be configured with this environment variables:
 - `TOKEN` - bot token.
 - `TEST_ENV` - use Telegram test servers.
 - `URL` - Mini App HTTPS URL.